 When communications are down, Ham operators are still around!
 In the event of a disaster, it is likely normal communication including cell phones may be down.
 Having your license and radio at hand will keep you in the know of what’s going on around you.
 Because most HAM stations are set up to run on auxiliary power and batteries, they are efficient for operating during power outages.
 Connect with other licensed family members and friends to give, or get assistance if needed.
 GOTAhams can help hone your skills as a HAM radio operator to prepare you for such an event.
 Join our monthly meetings to learn what’s new in amateur radio and get connected with other operators.
+Participating in our Nighty Roundtable Net evenings at 8pm (PT) is a sure way of knowing your equipment is working properly and reaching out.
 If you are new to the hobby, we can help you get familiar with your equipment and learn radio protocol.
-The members of GOTAhams will help you become a vital amateur radio operator that could help save lives!
+The members of GOTAhams will help you become a vital amateur radio operator that could someday help save lives!

 What is Ham Radio? explained from “Across the Pond”